Chiropractors hate horse riding which of course is an exaggeration; I haven't tested the opinions of my colleagues.

 But falls on the head, whiplash, diving accidents, contact sports like rugby often injure these little bones and they become arthritic, producing little daggers of bone that invade the foramen.

 Uncinate process is a small slither of bone that protects the vertebral artery and nerve root from a prolapsed disc in the neck.
-It is particular vulnerable to trauma and one of the reasons chiropractors hate horse riding.
+It is particular vulnerable to trauma and one of the reasons chiropractors hate horse riding; they are a very common cause of arm pain.

-But the net result is irritation of the nerve roots supplying the arm, and a lifetime of tingling in arms and hands, carpal tunnel pain, shoulder pain syndromes.
-In short, misery.
+But the net result is irritation of the nerve roots supplying the arm, and a lifetime of tingling in arms and hands, carpal tunnel pain, and rotator cuff syndromes; in short, misery.

 So, respect a horse.
 It's a potentially dangerous animal that can severely injury your child.
 Allowing him, or even more likely her, to climb, unsupervised, onto the back of an unknown horse, is like allowing your teenager, who has never ridden motorcycles before onto a superbike.
 Like this one custom made for a chiropractor!